Abhay-Singh-11/Abhay-Project-Portfolio/ML/Credit-Default-Risk/readme.md

-a# 🏦 Credit Card Default Risk Prediction
+# 🏦 Credit Card Default Risk Prediction

 This project predicts whether a customer will default in the next month using six months of historical repayment behavior.